whowechina/iidx_pico/README.md

 * 1x M2.5*6 screw and hex nut, to fix disc seat, magnet seat and bearing together.
 * 4x M3*8mm screws, to fix bearing seat to the base.
 * 4x M3*12mm screws, for the disc.
+* 2x M3*8mm screws and hex nuts, for the banner.
 * 1x Custom cut black acrylic disc, 3mm thickness for IIDX Pico and IIDX Jumbo.
 * Some 10mm non slip self-adhesive silicon pads (also for Keyboard).
 * Silicone tube, inner diameter 25mm, outer diameter 27mm, worked as a hinge.